NEWS FROM THE ARCHIVE

 Happy New Year!
 With the start of a the new year, we would like to announce another exciting acquisition: The Philadelphia Museum of Art has acquired 23 pieces of Phillip Leonian's work.

-The acquisition consists of several photographs from the "Walking" series, 13 sports photographs (including c-prints of both Muhammad Ali as King and Cathy Rigby on the Balance Beam), a constructed photograph from Phillip's "Worlds" series, and a dream-like photograph from the "Transcendental" series.
+The acquisition consists of several photographs from the Walking series, 13 sports photographs (including c-prints of both Muhammad Ali as King and Cathy Rigby on the Balance Beam), a constructed photograph from Phillip's Worlds series, and a dream-like photograph from the Transcendental series.

 Stay tuned for more announcements this year!